CSE232-MSU/CSE232/labs/lab04.md

 ### `cat`

 The command, `cat`, is short for "concatenate", which means to link things together.
-The `cat` program is often used to link the output from one program to the input of another.
-But, another useful trait of `cat` is to output the contents of a file to the terminal.
-Invoking the `cat` program is quite simple:
+The `cat` command can be followed by any number of filenames and it will output the contents of all of those files concatenated together.
+In practice, however, the fact that `cat` will output a files' contents to the terminal is often used to link the output from one program to the input of another or simply to view a file's contents.
+Invoking the `cat` program is simple:

 ```bash
 cat some_file_name.txt
 ```

 The above command will print the contents of the file to the terminal.
-However, for large files, `cat` is not very user-friendly.
-You should use a pager instead...
+However, for large files, `cat` is not user-friendly since the contents will scroll by far faster than you can read them.
+In practice, if you want to view the contents of a file in the terminal you should use a "pager" instead.

 ### `less`

 Pagers are programs that show you content one _page_ at a time.
 They are useful for viewing large files.
-The most popular pager is called `less` because it was derived from a program called `more`, computer science history is a little silly.
+The most popular pager is called `less` because it was derived from an earlier program called `more` (computer science naming can be a little silly).
 You can invoke the `less` program like so:

 ```bash
 less some_file_name.txt
 ```

-To go the the next page, push the F key (forward) on your keyboard.
-To go back a page, push the B key (backwards).
-To quit the pager and return to the command line, push Q (use your imagination for why it is the Q key).
+To go to the next page, push the 'f' key (forward) or the space bar on your keyboard.
+To go back a page, push the 'b' key (backwards).
+To quit the pager and return to the command line, push 'q'.
+You can also use the up and down arrow keys to move one line at a time through a file, or '<' and '>' to jump to the beginning or end of the file, respectively.
+These key combinations barely scratch the surface of the capabilities of `less`; if you want way too much information about the command, press 'h' inside `less`.

 There are a few programs intended to provide documentation.
 However, they are often difficult to understand for a beginner.
-You invoke them by typing the `help` command, and the name of the program you want information about.
+On Ubuntu you invoke them by typing the `help` command, and the name of the program you want information about.
 They can open up a pager if the entry is long.

 ### `help`